f-droid/fdroid-website/_docs/Reproducible_Builds.md

 -    .end annotation
 ```

+#### Support 16 KB page sizes

+Beginning with Android 15, Android supports devices that are configured to use a page
+size of 16 KB (16 KB devices).
+If your app uses any NDK libraries, either directly or
+indirectly through an SDK, then you will need to rebuild your app for it to work on
+these 16 KB devices.
+More info [here](https://developer.android.com/guide/practices/page-sizes)

 #### Language-specific instructions

 Native libraries may be built with various tools and languages.
 Though they suffer
 from similar reproducible build issues, the methods for fixing them are different.
 Some
 known solutions are listed below:

 ##### ndk-build